maevadevs/Go-Developer-Advanced/02-Types-And-Declarations/readme.md

   - Rune Literal
   - String Literal
 - **Literals are considered *untyped***
-  - Situations where the type is not explicitly declared
+  - Situations where the type is not explicitly declared but inferred from initial value
   - In those cases, Go uses the *default type* for a literal
   - **If a type cannot be determined from an expression (e.g. Should `3` be used as a Float or an Integer?), the literal defaults to a default type**